 Deputy Minister Doanh said the MARD is committed to supporting local authorities and businesses in building a development roadmap for speciality coffee.
 He urged farmers and firms to take part in the process, focusing on quality improvement and product promotion.

-Imports of petroleum decreased over 50% in first 2 months
+Exports of cashew nuts decreased in first four months

-Iron and steel import price increased in first 2 months
+Iron and steel imports in first four months of 2019

-Leading export markets of iron and steel in first 2 months
+Exports of iron and steel increased in first four months

 Cashew exports to China surge in April, but overall figures poor